soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 For our particular project, `Internal` modules aren't necessary.
-Because our project and the source code for the HTML EDSL are part of the same project, and we have access the the `Html` module directly, we can always go and edit it if we want (and we are going to do that throughout the book).
+Because our project and the source code for the HTML EDSL are part of the same project, and we have access to the `Html` module directly, we can always go and edit it if we want (and we are going to do that throughout the book).

-However, if we were planning to release our HTML EDSL as a *library* for other developers to use, it would be very nice of us to also expose the internal implementation as an `Internal` module.
+However, if we were planning to release our HTML EDSL as a *library* for other developers to use, it would be nice to also expose the internal implementation as an `Internal` module.
 Just so we can save some trouble for potential users!